 There’s one design dilemma that continues to elude many—mixing patterns.
 Using more than one pattern in a room seems intimidating but it can be easy to do once you know the tricks.
 It all comes down to coordinating and complementing patterns in a space.

 When decorating with patterns, first determine what kind of look you want your room to have.
-For example, florals give a room a feminine vibe while animal prints give it a glamorous or eclectic feel.
+For example, florals give a room a pretty feel while animal prints give it a glamorous or eclectic feel.
 Second, think about what types of patterns will fit into your room's theme.